OngMinXian/NUSPlanner/README.md

 ### 5. Progress Report page :card_index_dividers:
   - #### View and edit a custom resume that has been generated based on user input [High] :page_facing_up:
-    - Contact Details Section
+    - Contact Details Section :calling:
       - Users can add links to their LinkedIn account and personal website
-    - Education Section
+    - Education Section :school:
       - Display users' education data eg. Overall CAP, faculty and course information
-    - Write-up Section
+    - Write-up Section :fountain_pen:
       - Users can add a description of their skillsets and positive attributes
       - Display users' work experience, educational and extracurricular achievements based on past events that they have logged in the calendar (ordered by start and end date)